katreinhart/instagram-clone/README.md

+# Instagram clone
+A simple Instagram clone.

-# React-Redux-Starter-Updated
+Based off of React-Redux-Starter-Updated

-An updated boilerplate for Stephen Grider's courses.
+An updated boilerplate for Stephen Grider's courses